EthanThatOneKid/somesort/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Deploying as GitHub Page 🌐
-Run `npm run predeploy` to build the distrobution branch and then run `npm run deploy` to publish it.
+Run `npm run predeploy` to build the distribution branch and then run `npm run deploy` to publish it.

 ---